Seahawks mailbag: Pro Bowl snubs, playoff scenarios, and assessing impact of returning players

 It’s the most wonderful day of the week.
-Yep, time for another Seahawks mailbag, with questions on Pro Bowl voting, which returning players may make the biggest contribution and playoff scenarios.
+Yep, time for another Seahawks mailbag, with questions from Twitter followers on Pro Bowl voting, which returning players may make the biggest contribution and playoff scenarios.

 Q: https://twitter.com/tweetsareduuumb asked: “Did (Seahawks punter Michael) Dickson miss out on the Pro Bowl due to (Detroit’s) Jack Fox just getting a lot more opportunities to punt?’’

-A: There is no doubt Dickson was fully deserving of another Pro Bowl nod — he also made it as a rookie in 2018.
+A: There is no doubt Dickson was fully deserving of another Pro Bowl nod — he made it as a rookie in 2018.

 But it’s hard to say voters got it wrong with Fox.